Can career assessment tests really be helpful to your career development plan?

 That’s astonishing uniqueness!

-So, if that’s what science and neuroscience say about our uniqueness and personality, on what basis can professional career counseling propose that career assessments are a great way to discover your career personality and from there, make well-informed career choices?
+On what basis can professional career counselling propose that career assessments are a great way to discover your career personality and from there, make well-informed career choices?

 Can the great and mysterious wonder of the human faculty ever be reduced into a neat little set of assessment parameters?